Does Medicaid cover braces? The answer is – it depends on your age, the state where you live, and the reason you need to

-New York Medicaid covers orthodontic braces for children under the age of 21 with a severe handicapping malocclusion.
+New York Medicaid pays for orthodontic braces for adolescents under 21 with a severe handicapping malocclusion.
 Although, retreatment for relapsed cases is ineligible.

 - Three years to reposition teeth

 - One year for retention services

 North Carolina Medicaid pays for dental braces for teenagers under the age of 21 with a functional malocclusion, which is a different and sometimes stricter standard to meet compared to other states.

-NC adolescents with two or more of these anomalies in their mouth have the best odds of approval.
+NC adolescents with two or more of these anomalies have the best odds of approval.

 - Severe skeletal conditions